-A common problem of old Pentax 6X7 and 67 cameras is that their mirror gets stuck in upper position after the shutter has fired and remained open.
+Mirror stuck is a common problem of old Pentax 6X7/67 cameras when their mirror gets stuck in upper position after the shutter has fired and remained open.
 There are several reasons for the mirror to lock up all the way with the shutter open, but the most common one has to do with the shutter holding magnet.
 The core of the magnet gets magnetized and stops releasing the second curtain.
-Usually cleaning the magnet and electrical contacts solves the problem.
+Usually cleaning the magnet and electrical contacts solve the problem.
 So, let’s begin the repairs.

 - Note a screw highlighted with the green arrow.
 The former is not shown in the manual but is present in actual cameras.
 I’ve included it in the scheme.